0xZon/0xZon.github.io/_posts/2022-09-30-HTB-Optimum.md

 I then hosted the file with `python3 -m http.server 80`

-On the windows machine I changed my working directory to the 64 bit folder that contained the 64-bit powershell and used it to execute the reverse shell.
+On the windows machine, I changed my working directory to the 64 bit folder that contained the 64-bit powershell and used it to execute the reverse shell.
 ```
 cd C:\Windows\sysNative\WindowsPowerShell\v1.0